Parkinson’s Disease: Signs, Struggles and Support

 Daily activity with Parkinson's Disease

 At Steadiwear, we are committed to enhancing the lives of individuals with Parkinson’s Disease.
-Our innovative Steadi-3 glove is designed to stabilize hand movements, allowing you to perform daily tasks with greater ease and independence.
+Our innovative Steadi-3 Plus glove is designed to stabilize hand movements, allowing you to perform daily tasks with greater ease and independence.
 Living with Parkinson’s Disease doesn’t have to mean struggling with simple activities.
 Discover how our solutions can help you regain control and maintain quality of life.

 Eating with Parkinson's Disease